KazmaWed/karabiner/readme.md

 ## Assets

+Note that the R-option is assigned to the bottom-left key using simple modifications.

-- `assets/json/***.json` filas can be viewed and modified at https://www.keyboard-layout-editor.com/
+- `assets/json/***.json` files can be viewed and modified at https://www.keyboard-layout-editor.com/